 The to-do list is one of the most classic productivity tools we have.
-And a lot of us rely on one.
+And a lot of us rely on one to keep us on track all day and help develop good work habits.
 But that doesn’t mean we know how to use them well.

 If you tend to lose your to-do list, avoid it when it becomes overwhelmingly long, or you simply forget to use one, these tips are for you.

 To-do lists are traditionally private, or at least personal.
 We make individual lists to suit our individual needs and responsibilities.

 But what if our to-do lists were public?

 It turns out, sharing with others the goals and tasks you want to accomplish can boost your productivity.

 According to software developer Joe Reddington, making his to-do list public helped him see it with fresh eyes.
 He suddenly noticed all the duplicate tasks he’d listed, all the badly-worded or misspelled tasks, and all the confusing or badly planned tasks.

 … when you write a to-do item for someone else to read, you tell them what actually has to happen, but when you write it for yourself, you leave yourself a cryptic note.

 When you write a to-do item for someone else to read, you tell them what actually has to happen

 Making his to-do list public made Reddington notice what was wrong with it—and fix it.
 After a big clean-up of his list, Reddington found he was much more productive.
 And when he added new tasks to the list, the knowledge that the list was public and might be viewed by others made sure he was more thoughtful in how he wrote out tasks for his future self.